 Recommendation: Must be a 2nd or 3rd year student who has completed at least 2 Agriculture courses with a 90 or higher, teacher recommendation, and completed School-to-Work paperwork prior to August.
-Students must be self-motivated and responsible. animal shelter, feed and seed store, row crop farm, irrigation company, poultry farm, hunting plantation, deer processor, etc. This opportunity is reserved for students who have proven their daily attendance and work ethic during their previous agricultural courses.
+Students must be self-motivated and responsible.

+Work study credits are designed for a 2nd or 3rd year agricultural student to obtain hands-on learning at an off-campus site related to their desired field of agriculture.
+Some examples of work-sites include, but are not limited to - veterinary office, animal shelter, feed and seed store, row crop farm, irrigation company, poultry farm, hunting plantation, deer processor, etc. This opportunity is reserved for students who have proven their daily attendance and work ethic during their previous agricultural courses.
 Application is required for this course and must be approved by Mrs. Sandifer.
 SAMPLE LOCATIONS: poultry, row crop, cattle farms, veterinarian office, feed and seed store, parts store, town hall/ recreation dept., grocery store, restaurant, animal shelter, Edisto Research Center